When it comes to making the best cheese buns, I’m definitely in the go-big-or-go-home camp. If cheese isn’t the star, is it really a cheese bun?

 - 1 large egg

-- 8 g salt, rounded 1 teaspoon *reduce in half if using salted butter
+- 1 teaspoon (8 g) salt, *reduce to 1/2 teaspoon f if using salted butter

 - In a large bowl or the bowl of a stand mixer fitter with the kneading hook, mix together the lukewarm water, sugar and yeast.
 Allow to proof for 5-10 minutes.